 Laufoli Umu Pit

 Easy to miss, keep an eye on the east side of the road, north of the Togo Chasm for a quick stop at the Laufoli Umu Pit.
-You can see the distinct ditch in the ground that was used as an earth oven where it is said that a great warrior created in order to end his life there – learn more in the 10 Best Historical Sites in Niue.
+You can see the distinct ditch in the ground that was used as an earth oven which it is said that a great warrior created in order to end his life there – learn more in the 10 Best Historical Sites in Niue.

 Hikulagi Sculpture Park